 Amelia was also a renowned writer who won many awards and recognition for her short stories, legends, and poetry.
 She and her husband raised 7 children and enjoyed their 14 grandchildren and 4 great grandchildren.
 She passed away on November 24, 2014 at the age of 83.
 Her brood of great grandchildren continues to grow after her passing — 9 and counting.

-We proudly continue the work she started to provide opportunities for the indigent children of the Philippines to get an education and thrive.
+We proudly continue the work that Mr. and Mrs. Hernandez started to provide opportunities for the indigent children of the Philippines to get an education and thrive.